Golden desert dunes glowing under a warm evening sky

 • Which dune system does the standard AED 199 evening safari use?

-Roughly 80% of standard-tier and premium-tier evening safaris drive into the Lahbab dune system.
+Most standard-package and premium-package evening safaris drive into the Lahbab dune system.
 The classic "red dunes of Dubai" photograph every operator puts on its homepage was almost certainly shot in Lahbab, often inside a 2-kilometre radius of Big Red.
 Short-pickup operators occasionally substitute Al Awir when traffic eastbound is heavy.

 • Why does the BookMySafari editorial desk name the dune system before the booking?